 Can students who are on campus come to the teaching labs?
 (NEW guidance Fall 2020)

-Updated guidance for Fall 2020: The College, FAS, and SEAS have decided that all instruction in Fall 2020 must be strictly online.
+Spring 2021: The College, FAS, and SEAS have decided that all instruction in Spring 2021 must be strictly online.

-Undergraduate students may not enter the teaching labs this fall.
+Undergraduate students may not enter the teaching labs this spring term.

 This is in part to ensure the safety of our students and staff, and in part to ensure that all students—whether on campus or remote—will have equal educational opportunities this semester.